cherylberger/Amazon_Vine_Analysis/README.md

 ### Summary

-- The results of the analysis show a slight positvity bias for the paid reviews.
+- The results of the analysis show a slight positve bias for the paid reviews.
+The rate of 5 star reviews was about 5.5% higher for the Vine program participants.

 - The data set used was small as it was filtered on reviews that were deemed helpful by other users.
 The same metrics could be applied to the one of the other DataFrames to eliminate this bias.